• Skip to primary navigation

 Description

-These healthy blueberry crumb bars have a grain free crust and crumble and a gooey blueberry filling.
+These healthy blueberry crumb bars have an almond flour crust and crumble and a gooey blueberry filling.
 They're great chilled or eaten warm and topped with vanilla ice cream.

 Ingredients